sherlannn/sherlannn/README.md

 ### About Me

-I am a Data Science Master’s student at Sapienza University of Rome with a strong foundation in Computer Engineering.
-My expertise includes:
+I am a Data Science Master’s student at the University of Sapienza with a strong background in Computer Engineering.
+My expertise includes Python, R, Machine Learning, Neural Networks, and Computer Vision.
+I’ve worked on projects including predictive modeling, time series forecasting, and various NN implementations.
+Through startup competitions and training camps, I’ve developed strong problem-solving, collaboration, and leadership skills.

-- **Programming Languages**: Python, R
-- **Core Skills**: Machine Learning, Neural Networks, Computer Vision
-- **Projects**: Predictive modeling, time series forecasting, and various NN implementations

-Additionally, I've honed my problem-solving, collaboration, and leadership skills through startup competitions and training camps.

 ---